zacisaacson/museo_1908/README.md

 * Fork this Repository
 * Clone YOUR fork
 * Compete the activity below
+* Commit code every 15 minutes
 * Push your solution to your fork
-* Submit a pull request from your repository to the turingschool-examples repository
+* Submit a pull request AT NOON (not before) from your repository to the turingschool-examples repository
   * Make sure to put your name in your PR!

+## Pay Careful Attention

+You must create the methods exactly as described below.
+You may make additional helper methods if you like, but the interfaces we describe below are expected to be built according to the following interaction patterns.
+Pay careful attention to the naming of methods, the types of parameters passed, and their return values!

 ### Iteration 1